KVSlab/OasisMove/_sources/movingvortex.md

 # Vortex problem with oscillating boundaries

-In this tutorial we will consider a two-dimensional moving vortex problem inspired by the Taylor-Green vortex problem, and presented by Fehn et al. {cite}`fehn2021high`.
+In this tutorial we will consider a two-dimensional moving vortex problem inspired by the Taylor-Green vortex problem, introduced in {cite}`hesthaven2007nodal`.
 The problem is implemented in the file [MovingVortex.py](https://github.com/KVSlab/OasisMove/blob/main/src/oasismove/problems/NSfracStep/MovingVortex.py), but note that it has not been optimized for parallelization because of its intended use for code verification.